 There is no Primary coverage.
 The coverage is optional.
 You must be under age 72 when you enroll for the first time.

 You can buy optional employee critical illness insurance in \$10,000 units.
 Proof of good health is required for any coverage increases with the exception of new hires, life events or at annual enrolment where the first \$50,000 is available without proof of good health.
 The minimum amount you can purchase is \$10,000 and the maximum is \$200,000.
 The cost depends on:

 - your age on March 1 each year

-- whether you are male or female, and
+- your gender, and

 - whether you are a non-smoker or a smoker